i-maslennikov/nuclear-river-validation-rules/docs/en/desing-overview/README.md

 These descriptions is the main thing that you need to configure **Querying** component and customize its behaivour for your bounded context.
 There is some more detais about DI and data storage connections configuration, you can find them in [Querying design](querying-design.md) article.

 Now, let's take a look at **Replication** component.
 It's a bit more complicated.

-First of all, it consists at least of parts - _primary_ and _final_.
+First of all, it's important to know that it's control flow consists at least of two parts/stages - _primary_ and _final_.
+These terms also come from the [NuClear.Operations* libraries](../dependencies/nuclear-operations-libraries.md) used for extenal events processing.

+Main things we need to understand here are:
+* The _primary_ stage used for for extenal events receiving and processing.
+The main goal here is to sync [_facts storage_](../terms.md) with storage of the source system and generate events to be processed on the next stage
+* The _final_ stage is responsible for receiving and processing of events comes from the _primary_ stage to construct [aggregates](../terms.md) using _facts storage_

+In fact, these stages can be perceived as [ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load)-pipeline.
+We extract data at _primary_ stage and then transform and load data at _final_ stage.

+So, as far as _primary_ stage needed for data extraction, we can plug many source systems to **NuClear River** to compose data of bounded context from many sources.

+Similar technique used at _final_ stage.
+We can design aggregates in a way they consist of _mandatory_ and _optional_ objects.
+Mandatory objects is the set of entities and value object that define the meaning of the aggregate.
+Optional objects are value objects that supplement aggregate.
+So, we can have many _final_ stages for the same aggregate - one to deal with mandatory objects and others (_main flow_) - to optional objects (_additional flows_).

+To get more details on **Replication** see [Replication design](replication-design.md) article.